bennydiamond/esphome-external-uyat/README.md

 ## uyat
-This is a copy of the esphome's Tuya component with some of my modifications that were not (yet?) accepted to the mainline of esphome.
+This is a copy of the esphome's Uyat component with some of my modifications that were not (yet?) accepted to the mainline of esphome.
 Namely:
-- Setup priority adjusted to initialize TuyaMCU without waiting for wifi connection [this PR](https://github.com/esphome/esphome/pull/7028)
+- Setup priority adjusted to initialize UyatMCU without waiting for wifi connection [this PR](https://github.com/esphome/esphome/pull/7028)
 - ...
   (the rest of changes have already been integrated in esphome)

 ## Usage
-You can use it exactly the same as you would use the original Tuya component, except you specify "uyat" instead of "tuya", eg:
+You can use it exactly the same as you would use the original Uyat component, except you specify "uyat" instead of "uyat", eg:
 ```yaml
 uyat: